treeverse/lakeFS/design/open/ttv-wizard-mvp.md

 ### Templating Service

 - **Endpoint**: `/api/v1/templates`
+- **Request**:
-- **Method**: `GET`
+  - Method: `GET`
-- **Parameters**:
+  - Parameters:
-  - Template URLs (`template_location`): `[]string` - retrieved from query string.
+    - Template URL (`template_location`): `string` - retrieved from query string.
     - Any other configurations required for the templates: `string` - retrieved from query string
-- **Return value**:
+- **Response**:
-    ```json
-    {
-        "<template_location value>": {
-            "expanded": <the expanded template as string>,
+  - Return value: The expanded template
-            "secrets": ["<secret1>", "<secret2>"...]  // Optional
-        },
-        ...
-    }
-    ```
-  - The `secrets` key specifies secret values that were returned in the template.
-Such use-case is credentials generation.
-  Credentials are generated if the templates demand it and the requesting user has permissions to do so.
-For more [information](https://github.com/treeverse/lakeFS/pull/3373/files#diff-13af9ea2283c616ad842b97fa99ebe40db9373a9f04ae56382b6d1442a4484efR89) and [examples](#example-templates).
+  - Headers:
+    - `Content-Type` - The template's content type.
 - **Errors**:
-  1. 403- Forbidden:
-     1. *Error code 1*: The requesting user is forbidden from accessing the configurations or functionality (like generating credentials).
+  1. *403- Forbidden*: The requesting user is forbidden from accessing the configurations or functionality (like generating credentials).
-  2. 400- Bad request:
-     1. *Error code 1*: The request is missing information necessary for the template’s expansion.
+  2. *400- Bad request*: The request is missing information necessary for the template’s expansion.
-  3. 500- Internal server error:
-     1. *Error code 1*: The lakeFS server cannot access some of the provided template locations.
+  3. *500- Internal server error*: The lakeFS server cannot access some provided template locations.

 ---